A Quick Guide To Relationship Email Marketing For Your Business

 Back to the blog

 Email is the prime tool for building a relationship with a customer over time, but it takes more than blasting subscribers with deals and offers every week to see results.
 Want long-term success?
-Start beefing up the relational emails your customers receive.
+Start beefing up the relational emails your subscribers receive.

-Relational email marketing seeks to deliver value to a customer, even at times when they aren’t actively seeking it.
+Relationship email marketing seeks to deliver value to a customer, even at times when they aren’t actively seeking it.
 The goal of a relational email is to build trust, not make a sales pitch.
 Earn that trust and sales will follow.

 Here is a quick guide to relational emails and how to use them to reinforce your company’s email marketing strategy.

-Unlike other types of email marketing, relational emails don’t have to be tied to a promotion or an action your customer takes with your business.
+Unlike other types of email marketing, relationship emails don’t have to be tied to a promotion or an action your customer takes with your business.
 That makes them a flexible and useful tool for strengthening your relationship with customers, even when they aren’t buying something from you at that moment.

-Examples of relational emails include:
+Examples of relationship emails include:

-• Newsletters
+• Email Newsletters

-• Company updates
+• Company Updates

-• Event confirmations
+• Event Confirmation Emails

-• Referral requests
+• Referral Requests

-• Lead magnet links
+• Lead Magnets

 Remember the content and information you provide should be shared for free.
-An effective relational email is like a great party host, working to ensure everyone in the room is engaged and making connections that are relevant and useful, while also not stealing the show and making the conversation all about them.
+An effective relationship email is like a great party host, working to ensure everyone in the room is engaged and making meaningful connections that are relevant and useful, while also not stealing the show and making the conversation all about them.
 View these interactions as an opportunity to hold a dialogue with customers and learn about them, while sharing a little about your business.

-Why should my business send relational emails?
+Why should my business send relationship emails?

-How should my business use relational emails?
+How should my business use relationship emails?

 The customer (not the sales pitch) should always be the focus of a relational email.
 Use language and content that is personal, informative and even entertaining.